kamarthiparamesh/oidc-client-sample/README.md

 ## Create Affinidi Login Configuration

-1. Create Login Configuration using our Developer portal by following the instructions [here](https://docs.affinidi.com/docs/affinidi-login/login-configuration/#using-affinidi-portal) with the below settings
+Create Login Configuration using our Developer portal by following the instructions [here](https://docs.affinidi.com/docs/affinidi-login/login-configuration/#using-affinidi-portal) with the below settings

+_Important_ : Post Login configuration, Copy CLIENT_ID & ISSUER which will be used in later steps

 - `Name` as `OIDC Test`
 - `Redirect URIs` as `http://localhost:3000/index.html`